Hallelujah! Praise God in his sanctuary!

 17 Now the rest of the acts of Manasseh, and all that he did, and his sin that he committed, are they not written in the book of the chronicles of the kings of Judah?
 18 Manasseh rested with his fathers and was buried in the garden of his own house, in the garden of Uzza, and Amon his son reigned in his place.

 Amon’s Evil Reign in Judah

 19 Amon was 22 years old when he began to reign; and he reigned two years in Jerusalem.
 His mother’s name was Meshullemeth the daughter of Haruz of Jotbah.
-20 He did that which was evil in the sight of the Lord, as Manasseh his father did.
-21 He walked in all the ways that his father walked in, and served the idols that his father served, and worshiped them; 22 and he abandoned the Lord, the God of his fathers, and did not walk in the way of the Lord.
+20 He did that which was evil in the sight of the Lord, as Manasseh his father had done.
+21 He walked in all the ways that his father walked.
+He served the idols that his father served and worshiped them, 22 and he abandoned the Lord, the God of his fathers, and did not walk in the way of the Lord.

 23 The servants of Amon conspired against him, and put the king to death in his own house.
 24 But the people of the land killed all those who had conspired against king Amon; and the people of the land made Josiah his son king in his place.

 25 Now the rest of the acts of Amon which he did, are they not written in the book of the chronicles of the kings of Judah?
 26 He was buried in his tomb in the garden of Uzza, and Josiah his son reigned in his place.

 17 When we had come to Jerusalem, the brothers received us gladly.
 18 The day following, Paul went in with us to James and all the elders were present.
 19 When he had greeted them, he reported, one by one, the things which God had done among the Gentiles through his ministry.